bassosimone/lfspackages/README.md

 install the new versions, cross checking build instructions and package dependencies with the [BLFS book](https://www.linuxfromscratch.org/blfs/view/12.0-systemd/).

-Then, it's time to recompile and reinstall, for which we use `pkg_upgrade`.
+Then, it's time to recompile and reinstall, for which we use the `pkg_upgrade` tool.

 Assuming `gnu-which` needs to be updated to `v2.22`, you would run: